 The library has also for many years provided information about architects (not only members) on application and has the admirable custom of retaining copies of the enquiry and the reply.
 With any other available material (often unpublished), these are put into individual Biography Files, which vary in range and content.
 The best other source, apart from membership papers, is the archive (now in the Victoria and Albert Museum with the RIBA's collection of drawings).

 Assembled from donations, bequests and purchases and thus inevitably random in scope, they are a unique record.
 The V&A also houses the National Art Library, which in addition to its collection of books has a series of Information Files.
 These consist mainly of ephemeral material, much of it relating to exhibitions and mostly about modern artists as the series was not started until 1989.

-Records in the care of the Council for the Care of Churches (now Church Buildings Council)include the papers of Canon Basil Clarke, who compiled notes on churches for most of his life.
-He is best known for his book on C19 church builders, published as early as 1938, and though, like Goodhart-Rendel, he seldom names his sources, he read widely and his accuracy where it can be checked is high.
-The Council itself gives advice on the fabric of churches and its files provide information from the recent past.
+Records in the care of the Council for the Care of Churches (now Church Buildings Council) include the papers of Canon Basil Fulford Lowther Clarke (1907-78) (cited as Clarke papers), who compiled notes on churches for most of his life, starting by the 1920s.
+He was a clergyman, with for many years a parish near Reading, and his notes are mostly contained in large blank ledger-like volumes which were publisher's samples that he acquired from his father, a publisher.
+Clarke, who was interested in Victorian architecture from an early age, wrote extensively and his best known book, Church Builders of the Nineteenth Century, was published as early as 1938.
+Though, like Goodhart-Rendel, he seldom names his sources, he read widely and his accuracy where it can be checked is high.
+The Council itself gives advice on the fabric of churches and its files (cited as CCC) are particularly valuable as they provide much information from the present and recent past.
 This can be harder to find than for the period before 1914.